wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 #### SnmpTrap Data

-Define Data for SNMP Trap alert.
+Define Data for an SNMP Trap alert.
-Multiple calls append to the existing list of data.
+Multiple calls append new data to the existing list of data.

 Available types: